ysh825/ysh825.github.io/_docs/step-by-step/03-front-matter.md

 position: 3
 ---
-Front matter is a snippet of [YAML](http://yaml.org/) which sits between two triple-dashed lines at the top of a file.
-Front matter is used to set variables for the page, for example:
+Front matter is a snippet of [YAML](http://yaml.org/) which sits between two triple-dashed lines at 文件的开头。 Front matter is used to set variables for the page, for example:

 ```liquid